nuejs/nue/packages/nuejs.org/docs/model.md

 # The model layer
-In Nue, single-page application (SPA) development begins with the model layer—your business logic and data core.
-You start with vanilla JavaScript for simplicity, shifting to Rust and WebAssembly when operations demand top performance or strict typing.
-This ensures your interface grows from your model’s capabilities, keeping your app lean and purposeful.
+In Nue, SPA development starts from your business- and data model.
+This ensures your interface grows from your model’s capabilities, keeping your app simple and purposeful.

 ## Structuring the model